 If you have children, your lack of a will may be due to more than just procrastination.
 Parents tend to delay making wills, says independent financial planner and advisor Mark Halpern, of Markham, Ontario.
 “It’s not that they don’t think it’s important,” he says.
 “It’s because they don’t know who to name as guardian for their kids.”

-Before you commit a name to a piece of paper, have a conversation with the potential guardian to ensure he or she would actually be willing to take on the role.
-Throwing a name into your will doesn’t automatically mean that person must take your kids.
-“The guardian always has a choice of saying ‘no,’ so why would you put down a guardian you haven’t made arrangements with?” says Halpern.
+Before you put pen to paper, talk to the potential guardian.
+Make sure they would be willing and able to take on the role.
+Throwing a name into your will doesn’t mean that person must take your kids, says Halpern.
+“The guardian always has a choice of saying ‘no,’ so why would you put down a guardian you haven’t spoken with?”

-Put all the guardians’ details in the will, including full legal names, street addresses, telephone numbers and email addresses.
+Put all the guardians’ details in your will.
+Include full legal names, street addresses, telephone numbers and email addresses.
 Make a point of keeping this information current.
 Your executor may have difficulty finding them otherwise, says Fish.

 These two roles are quite distinct, and best handled by different people.
-The executor oversees fulfilling your will’s wishes and distributing any assets.
+The executor oversees fulfilling your will’s wishes and distributing your assets.
 The guardian is responsible for the well-being of your children.
 If one person has both roles, a conflict of interest might arise.
-For example, your brother assumes both roles, he could be tempted to dip into the estate’s assets since he’s also looking after your children.
+For example, your brother assumes both roles.
+He could be tempted to dip into the estate’s assets, since he’s also looking after your children.
 “It’s better to distinguish between the two roles so there are checks and balances,” Fish says.
-“The executor holds the purse strings and the guardian asks for the money.”
+“The executor holds the purse strings, and the guardian asks for the money.”

 As a parent, you want to protect your children should the worst happen.
-You want to be sure the best possible person is ready and willing to step in and finish raising them for you.
+You want to be sure the best possible person is ready to step in and finish raising them for you.
 With some careful planning, you can put that protection in place — and hope your children never need it.